swiyu-admin-ch/didtoolbox-java/README.md

             Default: did:tdw:0.3
           --signing-key-file, -s
             The ed25519 private key file corresponding to the public key, required to sign and output the initial DID log entry.
 In PEM Format
-          --verifying-key-file, -v
+          --verifying-key-files, -v
-            The ed25519 public key file for the DID Document’s verification method.
+            The ed25519 public key file(s) for the DID Document’s verification method.
+One should match the ed25519 private key supplied via -s option.
 In PEM format

     update      Update a did:tdw DID log by replacing the existing verification material in DID document
       Usage: update [options]